go-vela/community/migrations/v0.8/DOCS.md

 * `all` - run all supported actions configured in the migration utility
 * `alter.tables` - runs the action responsible for altering database tables
+* `encrypt.users` - runs the action responsible for encrypting user fields
 * `sync.counter` - runs the action responsible for syncing repo counter values

 ### Alter Tables